cassianodaniel/danielcassiano/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Digivox and DathApp
-- 🌱 I’m currently learning Javascript and Typescript
+- 🌱 I’m currently learning Typescript
-- 💬 Ask me about React.js and React Native
+- 💬 Ask me about React.js
-- 📫 How to reach me: danielchaves@eng.ci.ufpb.br
+- 📫 How to reach me: daniel.cassiano@live.com